Chapter 15:

 “Stop!
 I—I will tell you”

+The pressure eased.
+He collapsed to his knees, wheezing, gasping for air.
 His arm trembled as he pointed into the darkness.

 “Th— that way…” he wheezed.

-Behind them, Enma laughed weakly.
+Behind them, Enma laughed weakly, a cruel, ragged sound.

-“Even if you save him,” he sneered, “That clown is finished.”
+“Even if you save him,” he sneered, “that clown is finished.”

-Her tiny eyes opened.
-Weak.
+Her tiny eyes opened, weak but shining.

 Akira blinked.